AOIPLab/Matfile_Generator/README.md

 Outputs: .mat files containing the struct and field containing the fov number that is used by ARFS for each confocal video in the data folder

+v1: only creates .mat files for confocal videos
+v2: creates .mat files for all videos